 Once you have found a suitable property that matches your budget and preferences, contact the owner.
 As the homeowner shows you the property, ask as many questions as you need.
 At this point, a short form valuation can be a valuable tool.
 This brief report contains both an internal and external inspection of a house along with reviews of the sale of comparable properties as well as prevailing market conditions.
 This gives you a third party perspective of the house's condition as well as a good gauge of how closely the owner has priced his property to fair market value.

-Once you have reached an agreement with the owner, it is now time to finalise your loan and seal the deal.
+Once you have reached an agreement with the owner, it is now time to finalize your loan and seal the deal.